Azure-Samples/ms-identity-java-daemon/msal-client-credential-certificate/README.md

   - azure-active-directory
   - java
   - office-ms-graph
-description: "This sample demonstrates how a daemon console app can get an access token to call Microsoft Graph using MSAL4J."
+description: "This sample demonstrates how a daemon console app can use a self-signed certificate to get an access token to call Microsoft Graph using MSAL4J."
 ---

 # MSAL Java sample demonstrating how a daemon console application can call Microsoft Graph using its own identity